cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 FLAG 7: What CVE was the initially compromised user researching? - CVE-2019-1388

-(I feel like the approach I just used - making an educated guess about what the CTF was looking for and then just searching for it - is kind of a cop-out. *But*, the hint for this question states that I should check IE's history, which I did...
-So perhaps the room's broken?)
+(I feel like the approach I just used - making an educated guess about what the CTF was looking for and then just searching for it - is kind of a cop-out. *But*, the hint for this question states that I should check IE's history, which I did… So perhaps the room's broken?)

 Anyways, I'm guessing that the hhupd.exe file on the desktop is the one that will exploit this vulnerability, since it's badged as needing administrative privileges and CVE-2019-1388 is a vulnerability in the UAC screen.